aturner-epcc/docs-test2/docs/quick-start/quickstart-developers.md

 | Cray Fortran | Default options                                   |
 | GCC          | `-O2 -ftree-vectorize -funroll-loops -ffast-math` |

-!!!tip
+!!! tip
     If you want to use GCC version 10 or greater to compile Fortran code, you **must** add the `-fallow-argument-mismatch` option when compiling otherwise you will see compile errors associated with MPI functions.

 When you are happy with your code's performance you may wish to enable more aggressive optimisations; in this case you could start using the